 Put the dining facilities into the spotlight to increase chances for convincing guests to try out your food.
 Mouth-watering images are a must!

 Ask for feedback to add social proof to your website

-Property reviews from the past guests is your chance to improve the overall credibility of your hotel, thus, speed up the decision-making process for prospects.
+Property reviews from past guests are your chance to improve the overall credibility of your hotel, thus, speed up the decision-making process for prospects.
 So do ask for feedback after the most recent stays.

-Of course, it’s really hard to maintain a 100% positive feedback, but without those real testimonials your website doesn’t get enough social proof, while the latter is crucial for the travel and hotel industry.
+Of course, it’s really hard to maintain 100% positive feedback, but without those real testimonials, your website doesn’t get enough social proof, while the latter is crucial for the travel and hotel industry.